 Captain Dave's Dolphin and Whale-Watching Safaris

-The waters of Southern California are full of Dolphins and Whales year-round, but springtime is the best time to visit them.
-The weather is beautiful, and you have the added bonus of spotting a few whales during their migration north to Alaska.
+The waters of Southern California are teeming with dolphins and whales year-round, but springtime is particularly special.
+The weather is beautiful, and there's the added bonus of spotting migrating whales heading north to Alaska.

-For our latest sea adventure, we went to Captain Dave’s Dolphin Safari off Dana Point.
+For a sea adventure, Captain Dave’s Dolphin Safari in Dana Point offers a unique experience.
 Captain Dave operates a smaller catamaran from Dana Point Harbor with a net bottom up front and two glass underwater observation pods.

 The Catalina Express ferries operate from several Southern California locations, including Dana Point harbor.
 They offer fast, regular trips to Avalon and Two Harbors on Catalina Island.